Table of Contents

 A shift from Traditional FDs to Debt Funds:

-FDs has lost its sheen as the most popular long-term investment due to its decline in returns.
+FDs have lost their sheen as the most popular long-term investment due to their decline in returns.
 Bank FDs were seen to add only Rs.32,000 crores in April-May 2021 which was 1.2 trillion in the same period last year.
 Whereas, as per the April 2021 report provided by CARE Ratings, debt funds managed to witness an inflow, 1.3x times higher than last year.

 Below is a graph that shows a drastic decline in FD rates from 1970 to 2019.
 The highest rate we can see is 12%, which attracted investors.
 But attraction doesn’t always remain intact!